MbarekTech/WooCommerce-Live-Order-Feed/README.md

    - Change GitHub URL to your actual repository

 3. **Page Slug**
-   - The plugin looks for a page with slug `feed-2` by default
+   - The plugin looks for a page with slug `live-orders` by default
    - Either create a page with that slug, or modify the code to match your page

 ## What it does

 - Orders appear on your screen as soon as they come in (no more F5 spam)
 - Push notifications work even when you close the browser tab
-- Works offline if your internet cuts out temporarily
 - Can install it on your phone like a regular app
 - Optional "ding" sound when new orders arrive (toggle it off if it gets annoying)
 - Doesn't slow down your browser - runs everything in the background